theMagicalKarp/uptown-prototype/README.md

 What's Going On?!
 -----------
 [__/app.yaml:__](https://github.com/theMagicalKarp/uptown-prototype/blob/master/app.yaml) Basic config that Google App Engine uses to understands how to run our application.
+This is the first thing ran when starting the server.

 [__/libs/:__](https://github.com/theMagicalKarp/uptown-prototype/tree/master/libs) Contains external python libraries such as Flask, werkzeug, ect...